 – Go negative.
 As counterintuitive as it might be, headlines with

-negative words are shown to have higher open rates.
+negative words tend to have higher open rates.
 Think something

 like “you made the wrong choice”.
 With a subject line like this, people

 are more compelled to click and open the email.
 They want to know

 – Make it exclusive.
 Use words like exclusive or invitation.
 Make your